isabella232/partner-center-pr.nl-nl/partner-center/announcements/2020-december.md

 ### <a name="impacted-audience"></a>Beïnvloede doelgroep

-Alle partners die het programma Cloud Solution Provider (CSP) gebruiken
+Alle partners die het programma Cloud Solution Provider (CSP)

 ### <a name="details"></a>Details